Connect with psql

 The following instructions require a working installation of psql.
 The psql client is the native command-line client for PostgreSQL.
 It provides an interactive session for sending commands to PostgreSQL and running ad-hoc queries.
 For more information about psql, refer to the psql reference, in the PostgreSQL Documentation.

 A Neon compute instance runs PostgreSQL, which means that any PostgreSQL application or standard utility such as psql is compatible with Neon.
 You can also use PostgreSQL client libraries and drivers to connect.
-However, please be aware that some older client libraries and drivers, including older psql executables, are built without SNI support and require a workaround.
-For more information, see Connect from older clients.
+However, please be aware that some older client libraries and drivers, including older psql executables, are built without Server Name Indication (SNI) support and require a workaround.
+For more information, see Connect from old clients.

-Neon also provide a passwordless connect feature that uses psql.
+Neon also provides a passwordless auth feature that uses psql.
 For more information, see Passwordless auth.